Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 Where to get same-day tickets?

-The pass line forms next to the building in the alley with benches.
 Staff distributes the passes from the 14th Street side of the alley to allow those with passes to proceed into the building.

-The same day ticket line is one block away from the Smithsonian Metro (Blue/Orange/Silver) Station.
+The same-day ticket line is one block away from the Smithsonian Metro (Blue/Orange/Silver) Station.

 PLAN YOUR VISIT